 No matter in which form an employee is being sexually harassed – via electronic devices, emails, voicemail, social media postings, physical notes or computer printouts – sexualized, offensive, sexist or derogatory comments can be used as evidence to file a sexual harassment claim with the Equal Employment Opportunity Commission (EEOC).

 An employer should never be afraid to turn on her or his computer, check the emails, or answer the phone.
-In today’s world, electronic communications are becoming more common than face-to-face encounters at work, which is why an increasing number of bosses take advantage of the technological progress to make offensive or sexualized comments or make unwelcome sexual advances.
+In today’s world, electronic communications are becoming more common than face-to-face encounters at work, which is why an increasing number of bosses take advantage of technological progress to make offensive or sexualized comments or make unwelcome sexual advances.

 If you have been a victim of sexual harassment in the workplace – in any form of digital communication, including emails, texts, notes, etc. – hire a sexual harassment attorney right away.
 Female employees often suffer from sexual harassment at work needlessly because they don’t know their rights and how to assert them to make the harassment stop.